waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 At Rackspace, we strive to deliver ***Fanatical Support***® through exceptional documentation.
 Images are an essential part of helpful, clear, and concise content.
 Follow the standards in this section when creating images for your documents.

-**Note:** These guidelines conform to all of the rules outlined in the (writing style guide)[https://github.com/rackerlabs/docs-rackspace/blob/master/style-guide/basic-writing-guidelines.md].

 - [Screenshot guidelines](#screenshot-guidelines)
 - [Diagram guidelines](#diagram-guidelines)
 - [Next steps](#next-steps)

+**Note:** These guidelines conform to all of the rules outlined in the [writing style guide](https://github.com/rackerlabs/docs-rackspace/blob/master/style-guide/basic-writing-guidelines.md).

 ## Screenshot guidelines and process